jeyakoroll/react-kant/README.md

-## In this I wanna learn deeply react hooks, and try how to work with antd components library
+## In this app I wanna learn deeply react hooks, and try how to work with antd components library